 MailChimp is easy-to-use and allows me to build my list of subscribers without any fuss.
 It has advanced reporting, list segmentation and A/B testing capabilities, provides customisable newsletter templates and so much more

 If you’re starting out, you can take advantage of MailChimp’s free plan.
 You can store up to 2000 email addresses and send up to 12,000 emails and it won’t cost you a cent.

 As Eco Warrior Princess is an established blog we have an email subscriber list of 3,000+ and I send out more than 12,000 emails in a month so the cost of our plan is US $50 per month.

 Email is my preferred way of keeping connected with my audience.
-I send an email newsletter out every week and I make my newsletters personal because to me, my readers are like my friends and confidantes.
+I send an email newsletter out every fortnight and I make my newsletters personal because to me, my readers are like my friends and confidantes.
 Some people create newsletters that are much more formal, but I like to personalise mine.
 I just put myself in their shoes: What kind of email would I like to read today?
-Something generic and overtly sales-y or something that's been thoughtfully written sent by someone obviously human?
+Something generic and overtly promotional and sales-y or something that’s been thoughtfully written sent by someone obviously human?

 If you’d like to open up a free MailChimp account to start with, make sure to sign up here.